Your training options

 Overview

-This two-year course is designed for 14 –16 year olds, currently in full-time education who want to spend oneday a week at the British Racing School (BRS) or National Horseracing College (NHC) working towards a Diploma Level 1 in Racehorse Care.
+This course is designed for 14 –16 year olds, currently in full-time education who want to work towards a Diploma Level 1 in Racehorse Care.

 For many, this initial training course leads to an apprenticeship and permanent employment in the horseracing industry upon completion of the learner’s full-time studies.